MileHacker Logo

 Public Transportation

 Bus routes cover most areas of Tirana.
-The main hub for many routes sits near Skanderbeg Plaza and the National History Museum.
+The main hub for many routes sits near Skanderbeg Square and the National History Museum.
 From this central point, connections are possible to different parts of the city.
 Ways to familiarize yourself with include the "Unaza" (Ring Road route), which circles the city center.

 Bus Ticketing & Operations